PrefectHQ/prefect/docs/guides/global-concurrency-limits.md

   boost: 2
 ---

-# Global concurrency limits and rate limits
+# Global Concurrency Limits and Rate Limits

 Global concurrency limits allow you to manage execution efficiently, controlling how many tasks, flows, or other operations can run simultaneously.
 They are ideal when optimizing resource usage, preventing bottlenecks, and customizing task execution are priorities.